OmarPizano/OmarPizano/README.md

 ## Internship 💼

 Currently looking for an internship.
 The roles I am targeting are:
-- Tier 1/2 Helpdesk Support
+- HelpDesk/SupportDesk
-- System Administrator/Engineer
+- WebDev (backend)
-- Network Engineer
+- Junior DevOps Engineer
-- Backend Software Developer
-- Any junior security-based role

 ## Contact 📫

 If you think we can work together, feel free to reach me at omar.pizano@proton.me.
 I'd be very happy to meet you 😉

 <!---
 OmarPizano/OmarPizano is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.